 CYCLING PERFORMANCE TIPS

-The glycemic index (GI) reflects how quickly an ingested carbohydrate will trigger a rise in the circulating blood glucose level, the higher the GI, the faster the blood sugar response.
+The glycemic index (GI) is a measure of how quickly an ingested carbohydrate is absorbed (triggering a rise in the circulating blood glucose level) - the higher the GI, the faster the blood sugar rise.
 The GI of any carbohydrate ranks that food relative to pure glucose -- and runs from 0 to 100 (with 100 being equal to pure glucose).
-All else being equal (a liquid versus solid supplement, a low fat versus fat containing food), the glycemic index will identify the energy supplement which will provide the quickest blood sugar boost, again, the higher the GI, the faster the energy boost.
+All else being equal (liquids compared to liquids, low fat snacks compared to equally low fat snacks - both of which can impact the rate of stomach emptying and thus the potential for absorption in the small intestine), the glycemic index will identify the energy supplement which will provide the quickest blood sugar boost.
+The higher the GI, the faster the energy boost.

 A number of factors appear to determine a food's glycemic index (excerpted from the website of Harvard School of Public Health).
 One of the most important is how highly processed its carbohydrates are.
 In highly processed carbohydrates, the outer bran and inner germ layer are removed from the original kernel of grain, which causes bigger spikes in blood sugar levels than would occur with less-processed grains.
 Whole-grain foods tend to have a lower glycemic index than their more highly processed counterparts.
 For example, white rice, which is highly processed, has a higher glycemic index than brown rice, which is less highly processed.